You now have in your hands my report regarding the single stock that I believe could pay for your retirement.

 The “Invisible” Company That Dominates the Market

 That brings me to our $4 stock.
 It’s commonly referred to as Foxconn, but it trades under the name Hon Hai Precision Industry Co.
-Ltd. (TWSE: 2317 TT).
+Ltd. (TWSE: 2317 TW).

 Foxconn is the world’s largest contract electronics manufacturer and the fourth-largest information technology (IT) company by revenue.

-That’s because the market is only now waking up to the incredible potential of this stock.
-And it’s no wonder why… It is less expensive, is growing faster and has higher sales than Microsoft, IBM and Facebook.
+The market is only now waking up to the incredible potential of this stock.
+And it’s no wonder why… It is less expensive, is growing faster and has higher sales than Microsoft, IBM and even Tesla.

 Think of any electronic device that you can hold in your hands or operate from your lap… Foxconn will likely be involved in manufacturing some piece of it by this time next year.